Cancer is the most devastating disease of our time, and it knows no prejudice

 - Misreading the results of X-rays, mammograms or other tests

-- Failing to report or act on the results of X-rays, mammograms, blood work, or other tests
+- Failing to report or act on the results of X-rays, mammograms, blood work,

 - Using faulty diagnostic equipment

 - Reporting wrong results or to wrong patient